DavidBroz/TrainingGameDocs/content/Terminology.md

 ![[WhatIsBlockAndSquare.png]]
 ## The board
-The board that the blocks falls down on is 10 x 20 squares.
-Oriented vertically.
+The board is the playing space what the blocks are placed upon.
+It consists of squares.
 ![[tetris_board.png]]